eturea/Receipts-for-YNAB-site/index.md

 ### Transform Your Paper Receipts into YNAB Transactions with Apple Intelligence

 **Receipts for YNAB** is the intelligent receipt scanner for YNAB users.
-Capture receipts with your iPhone, let Apple Intelligence extract the details, and sync transactions to your budget—all while keeping your data private and secure on your device.
+Capture receipts with your iPhone, let Apple Intelligence extract the details, and sync transactions to your plan—all while keeping your data private and secure on your device.

 [Download on the App Store](#) | [Privacy Policy](./privacy.md) | [Terms of Service](./terms.md)